Maryam-Nazir/cli-number-guessing/README.md

 # cli-number-guessing
-This is a cli based cli numbers guessing game
+This is cli based numbers guessing game